Anorexic BMI Calculator

 - BMI = Body Mass Index

-- weight = body mass in kilograms
+- weight = body weight in kilograms

-- height = height in meters
+- height = body height in meters (calculated from centimeters)

 Example Calculation